 Hello everybody!
 See below for some fun phonics activities and some links to support learning all your letter sounds, including those special friends, tricky red words and high frequency words.
 Keep practicing them as often as you can and don't forget to try and take a photo of your learning and pop it on Tapestry:)

 Can you remember what sound that makes?
-Have a listen to the RWI links below if you're not sure and why not have a go thinking of words that begin with or have 'th' in them?
-Can you have a go at writing some down?
-We would love to see all your hard work, so don't forget to get your parent/carer to take a quick photo and post your fantastic work on Tapestry:)
+Have a listen to the RWI links below if you're not sure and why not have a go thinking of words that begin with or have 'ou' in them?

-Here are a couple of resources to support your 'th' learning - good luck!
+Here are a couple of resources to support your 'ou' learning - good luck!

 Not sure about some sounds?
 Have a listen and refresher here: